sshiling/42-ft_printf/README.md

 # 42-ft_printf
 ## My own implementation of the C printf function

-ft_printf is the first project of algorithm branch in the study program at School 42 (UNIT Factory).
+ft_printf is the first project of algorithm branch in the study program at School 42 (UNIT Factory). <br>
 The main goal is to recode printf C function.

 All functions are created in accordance with Norm - the bunch of rules how code should be formatted.